methodgames/methodgames.github.io/roleplay.md

 <hr color="#22ffcd">

 ## Purge Rules

-**There will be NO PURGE EVENT for the December 2024 wipe!
-Please disregard all Purge rules below!**

 The Purge is a PVP event for the end of the wipe in which everyone can experience vanilla style PVP and raiding with minimal liability as the server wipes the following day.
 With this in mind, **enjoy the gameplay but please always be respectful to each other**.
 While general banter is acceptable, excessive toxicity is not.
 Please remember at the end of the day, the community you are PVPing with is the same community that you will be interacting with in the future.